-“I am so tired of trying to be what everyone else wants me to be.
+“I am so tired of trying to be what everyone wants me to be.
 When will it end?”………

 When will it end?
-When will other people stop pulling at us or thinking we aren’t enough?
+When will others stop pulling at us or thinking we aren’t enough?
 The truth?
 Never!
 It’s human nature to want others to be what we want them to be.
 To think like us.
 Act like us.
 Communicate like us.
 Love like us.
-Life would certainly be less difficult (and more boring) if that were the case wouldn’t it?
+Life would certainly be less difficult (and more boring) if that were the case, wouldn’t it?
 (Which is why my #1 all-time most requested speaking topic and book is Life Would Be Easy if it Weren’t for Other People.)
 Ha!

 Be the work in progress.
 It’s a beautiful thing.

 Got a question for me?
-Leave it below or find me on Facebook!
+Leave it below, or find me on Facebook!
 I’d love to dive in and share some thoughts.